-Although title reviews may be conducted prior to the purchase of oil and natural gas producing properties or the commencement of drilling wells, such reviews do not guarantee or certify that an unforeseen defect in the chain of title will not arise to defeat Peyto's claim which may have a material adverse effect on Peyto's business, financial condition, results of operations and prospects.
+Although title reviews may be conducted prior to the purchase of oil and natural gas producing properties or the commencement of drilling wells, such reviews do not guarantee or certify that an unforeseen defect in the chain of title will not arise to defeat Peyto's claim.
+The actual interest of Peyto in properties may, therefore, vary from Peyto's records.
+If a title defect does exist, it is possible that Peyto may lose all or a portion of the properties to which the title defect relates, which may have a material adverse effect on Peyto's business, financial condition, results of operations and prospects.
 There may be valid challenges to title, or proposed legislative changes which affect title, to the oil and natural gas properties Peyto controls that, if successful or made into law, could impair Peyto's activities on them and result in a reduction of the revenue received by Peyto.